solo-io/istio-usage-collector/README.md

 - Resource requests and usage
 - Istio sidecar information

-This data is collected into a JSON file that can be used for further analysis through our detailed migration estimator tool
+This data is collected into a JSON or YAML file that can be used for further analysis through our detailed migration estimator tool.

 ## Installation